-Whitney lives and works in New York City and Parma, Italy, and is currently Professor Emeritus of Painting and Drawing at Tyler School of Art and Architecture, Temple University, Philadelphia.
+Whitney lives and works in Bridgehampton, New York, and Parma, Italy, and is currently Professor Emeritus of Painting and Drawing at Tyler School of Art and Architecture, Temple University, Philadelphia.
 His work is included in public collections including those of the Metropolitan Museum of Art, New York; Whitney Museum of American Art, New York; Philadelphia Museum of Art; High Museum of Art, Atlanta; and National Gallery of Canada, Ottawa.
-Dance the Orange, a retrospective of his work, opened at the Studio Museum in Harlem, New York, in 2015; he has also been the subject of solo exhibitions at institutions including A.A.M.
-Architettura Arte Moderna, Rome (2004), and the Modern Art Museum of Fort Worth, Texas (2017).
+Dance the Orange, a retrospective of his work, opened at the Studio Museum in Harlem, New York, in 2015; he has also had solo exhibitions at institutions including the Modern Art Museum of Fort Worth, Texas (2017), and Palazzo Tiepolo Passi, Venice, Italy (2022).
 In 2017 he participated in Documenta 14 in Athens and Kassel, Germany.

 The Space Is in the Color: Stanley Whitney

 Stanley Whitney reflects on the evolution of his work with Louise Neri, from his formative early days in New York to the pivotal period he spent living and working in Rome, arriving at the highly distinctive paintings for which he is now known.
 They explore the diverse and surprising influences of art and music on Whitney’s oeuvre, as well as his process and practice.

 Stanley Whitney: Rhythm and Vision